Mars rover landing "miracle of engineering," scientists say

 President Barack Obama hailed the accomplishment as a historic "point of national pride."

-The landing also marked a much-welcome success and a major milestone for a U.S. space agency beset by budget cuts and the recent cancellation of its space shuttle program, NASA's centerpiece for 30 years.

-The landing was a major initial hurdle for a two-year, $2.5 billion project whose primary focus is chemistry and geology.
+The landing was a major initial hurdle for a two-year, $2.5 billion (1.6 billion pounds) project whose primary focus is chemistry and geology.
 The daredevil nature of getting the rover to Mars captured the public's imagination.

 DAREDEVIL DESCENT